How Yakisugi protects timber: fire, moisture and decay explained

 Yakisugi does not protect timber because fire adds something new on top.
 It protects timber because controlled heat changes the outer structure of the wood itself.

-| Outdoor pressure | What the charred surface changes | What that can help with | What needs careful wording |
+| Outdoor pressure | What the charred surface changes | What that can help with | What this does not mean |

 |---|---|---|---|

-| Moisture and wetting cycles | The altered outer layer interacts differently with water than raw timber, and a properly finished surface can slow repeated wetting and drying at the face of the board. | Better surface behaviour in rain, less aggressive moisture cycling at the outer layer, and slower visible weathering. | Yakisugi is not a waterproof membrane.
-Performance depends on species, burn quality, detailing, and whether the surface has been brushed and oiled. |
+| Moisture and wetting cycles | The altered outer layer interacts differently with water, especially when brushed and oiled. | Better rain behaviour, reduced surface moisture stress, and slower visible weathering. | Yakisugi is not waterproof.
+Performance still depends on species, burn quality, detailing and maintenance. |

 | Fungal pressure | Heat changes the outer chemistry of the wood and leaves the surface less like untreated timber, which can make it less favourable to decay at the face. | Reduced vulnerability at the surface and better resistance to the conditions that encourage breakdown. | This should not be presented as total rot-proofing.
 Fungal resistance depends on moisture, exposure, timber species, and the integrity of the whole system. |